Electrical Engineering Technician

 Kaihangarau Take Pūhiko

-Electrical engineering technicians interpret designs and technical instructions from an electrical engineer and ensure that they are accurately implemented.
+Electrical engineering technicians interpret the designs and technical instructions of electrical engineers, then ensure they are accurately carried out.
 They also develop, install, test and maintain equipment that produces, transmits or uses power.

 New electrical engineering technicians usually earn